-In preparing these financial statements in accordance with IFRSs as adopted by the EU management has made judgements, estimates and assumptions that affect the application of the Company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
+In preparing these financial statements in accordance with IFRS Accounting Standards -EU management has made judgements, estimates and assumptions that affect the application of the Company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 The estimates and underlying assumptions are based on historical experience and various other factors that are deemed to be reasonable based on knowledge available at that time.
 Actual results may deviate from such estimates.